Recommendations

 Senior Film Conservator

-In the vast archive of Short cinema, Study No. 8 stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1931 landscape.
+In the vast archive of Animation cinema, Study No. 8 stands as a cinematic excellence beacon, the narrative complexity found here is a rare find in the 1931 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1931 manage to capture to explore the darker corners of the human condition with cinematic excellence.

-The influence of Oskar Fischinger in Study No. 8 can be felt in the way modern Short films handle cinematic excellence.
+The influence of Oskar Fischinger in Study No. 8 can be felt in the way modern Animation films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 View Details